Migrating Geospatial Data to BigQuery

 Indexing

-If you want to find all geographies close to a location that comes from another table, i.e. this constant is dynamic, you might have to break the query into two statements:
+Note that if you want to find all geographies close to a location that comes from another table, i.e. this constant used in filter is dynamic, you might have to break the query into two statements in order for the clustering to be useful:

 DECLARE center geography DEFAULT (